 A common approach is:

-- 3 months out: Build skills and learn strategies.
+- 3 months out: Build skills and learn strategies for each section.

 - 2 months out: Start doing full timed sections.